 Knowing what experience a lawyer has can give you peace of mind that they’ve probably dealt with cases similar to yours and can bring a wealth of experience to your situation.

 They don’t have to have practised law forever but they should have been involved in family law for a sufficiently long period of time to really know what they are talking about and to give you sensible advice.

 Question 3 – Will You Be Representing Me?

-Make sure that the family lawyer you speak to is going to be the one you will deal with and the one that will represent you in all matters, whether that’s at mediation or in court.
+Make sure that the family lawyer you speak to is going to be the one you will deal with and the one that will represent you in all matters, whether that’s at your divorce mediation or in court.
 Some law firms always give you their lead lawyer at the first interview which can be very impressive but will he or she be personally involved in your case and not simply push it down the line.

 Question 4 – What Are The Costs Involved?

 When it comes to legal fees, there’s no such thing as cheap.
 Most lawyers cost money, a lot of it and they usually charge you according to the time they spend (not necessarily the outcomes they achieve for you).
 There are also costs which you might not have expected.
 Always allow for at least a bit more than you are quoted.
 Few lawyers will give you a fixed quote, so the estimates you receive will be pretty open-ended.

 So make sure you ask what the costs are and how they are going to be calculated and billed.
 Prepare yourself financially for what you will have to pay your lawyers – usually every month for the duration of their involvement.

 If the legal fees associated with hiring a family lawyer seem out of your reach, think of other ways you might get your issues resolved more cost-effectively, like mediation or arbitration.

 Question 5 – How Long Will This Process Take?